mtwebb/docs/src/pages/guides/layout/basic.md

 </Carousel>

 1. Click on the **New Component** button at the bottom right of the screen.
 1. Choose the type of component that you want to create from the next screen.
-Learn about the different types of components [here]().